johanlindberg/Strawberry-fields/README.md

 This repository is mainly to hold some vacation python hacking on an ITA Software puzzle.

-Nothing to see here.
+Nothing to see here...
 Move along.

 At the time of writing this puzzle can be found at [ITA Software's career page](http://www.itasoftware.com/careers/work-at-ita/hiring-puzzles.html)

 Strawberry fields
 -----------------